FabianGroeger96/python-practice-exercises/ReadMe.md

 a list of all the divisors of that number.
 (If you don’t know what a divisor is, it is a number that divides evenly into another number.
 For example, 13 is a divisor of 26 because 26 / 13 has no remainder.)

+### Exercise 5: **List Overlap** (difficulty: :peach::peach:)

+Take two lists, say for example these two:
+`
+a = [1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
+b = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13]
+`
+and write a program that returns a list that contains only the elements that are common between the lists (without duplicates).
+Make sure your program works on two lists of different sizes.

+*Extras:*

+1. Randomly generate two lists to test this
+2. Write this in one line of Python (don’t worry if you can’t figure this out at this point - we’ll get to it soon)